 - Schwartz, Glenn 2017.
 The Archaeological Study of Sacrifice.
-Annual Review of Anthropology 46: 223-240. - Verano, John 2001.
+Annual Review of Anthropology 46: 223-240. - Hubert, Henri and Mauss, Marcel 1964.
+Sacrifice: its nature and function.
+Chapter 1. - Verano, John 2001.
 The Physical Evidence of Human Sacrifice in Ancient Peru.
 In Ritual Sacrifice in Ancient Peru, edited by Elizabeth Benson and Anita G. Cook, pp. 165-184.
 University of Texas Press.

-• Assignment 1: Documentary: see course reserve (VPN connection required if you are not in Campus).
+Assignment 1: Documentary: see course reserve (VPN connection required if you are not in Campus).
 In Search of History.
 The Bloody History of Human Sacrifice. (see canvas for assignment details).
-Due on Jan 22nd at midnight.
+Due on Jan 21st at midnight.

-Benson, Elizabeth

-2001 Why Sacrifice?
-In Ritual Sacrifice in Ancient Peru, edited by Elizabeth Benson and Anita G.

-Cook, pp. 1-20.
+Benson, Elizabeth 2001 Why Sacrifice?
+In Ritual Sacrifice in Ancient Peru, edited by Elizabeth Benson and Anita G. Cook, pp. 1-20.
 University of Texas Press.

-Thursday January 19th: Discussion: contemporary Human Sacrifice, how to interpret it?
+Thursday January 18th: Discussion: contemporary Human Sacrifice, how to interpret it?